Characteristic classes of flags of foliations and Lie algebra cohomology

 \subsection{Applications of BGG resolution}

-We are interested in the applications of BGG for the cohomological computations over parabolic subalgebras.
+We are interested in the applications of BGG for cohomological computations over parabolic subalgebras.
 Indeed, we are going to prove the following:

 \begin{theorem} Let $\p_{I}\subset \g$ be a parabolic subalgebra in $\g$, $\h_{I}$ it's Levi subalgebra as above.
-Then for any finite-dimensional $\g$-module $L$ we have the following \begin{enumerate} \item the higher relative cohomology of the parabolic subalgebra $\p_{I}$ with coefficients in $L$ vanishes and the zero'th cohomology are $\g$-invariants:
+Then for any finite-dimensional $\g$-module $L$ we have the following \begin{enumerate} \item the higher relative cohomology of the parabolic subalgebra $\p_{I}$ with coefficients in $L$ vanishes and {elements of} the {degree zero} cohomology are {all} $\g$-invariants: